 - New Zealand

-If you’re here, I’m sure you have several questions.
-And I’ve done my best to answer them all for you.
-But if not, please feel free to leave one in the comments section!
+But whatever your reason for looking into Cruelty-Free today, I’m sure you have several questions.
+So I’ve done my best to answer them all for you.
+But if I fail, please feel free to leave one in the comments section so I can answer you!

 What Does Cruelty-Free Even Mean?